-It was a day of fun in the sun as revelers came together for The Santa Barbara Polo & Wine Festival on Saturday, Oct.
-7 at the Santa Barbara Polo & Racquet Club.
+It was a day of fun in the sun as revelers came together for The Santa Barbara Polo & Wine Festival at the Santa Barbara Polo & Racquet Club.

 Gates opened at 11 am to the club that sits on 87 acres of beautiful property nestled between the Pacific Ocean and the Southern California foothills in Carpinteria.